- School Closures Are Hitting Preschools Hard - May 5, 2020

 The truths surrounding Columbus are well documented.
 In fact, many articles have cropped up in the past few years about Columbus.
 Bill Bigelow, a teacher of social studies from Portland, OR has written extensively about the atrocities of Columbus.
 His publication entitled Rethinking Columbus: The Next 500 Years is a tremendous resource for students and teachers looking for an expanded view on the early explorer.
 Other authors such as Roy Cook, Christopher Minster, and Eric Kasum have even gained popularity in their publications.

 But, the truth is that we continue to teach the cute little song.
-In so many schools we continue to perpetuate the image of Columbus as the “founder” of America and thus… Click To TweetWe continue to lead our young people to believe that the strength of European connection to America comes in the form of a man whose true lasting legacy is opening the door for Spanish imperial domination of land and peoples stretching from San Francisco to the Falkland Islands, an area about double the size of the Roman empire.
+In so many schools we continue to perpetuate the image of Columbus as the “founder” of America and thus deserving of an entire day off school.
+Click To TweetWe continue to lead our young people to believe that the strength of European connection to America comes in the form of a man whose true lasting legacy is opening the door for Spanish imperial domination of land and peoples stretching from San Francisco to the Falkland Islands, an area about double the size of the Roman empire.
 Not to mention the fact that Spanish lust for gold resulted in the further decimation of countless native North American people from disease and enslavement, thus paving the way for African slaves to supplant the quickly dwindling population of Native American slaves.

 As teachers, we must take a moment to step back and remind ourselves of the responsibility we have to teach our young people to be thoughtful and critical consumers of knowledge.
 Luckily Columbus Day affords us this unique opportunity.
 We can reconsider Columbus, teach the truth about his exploits, and we can do so with backing.
 Seattle’s Public School district, the city of Minneapolis, and Hawai’i are currently spearheading the movement to reclaim Columbus Day, asking people to celebrate other groups of national importance that are not Columbus.

 To be clear: though this movement is one to right historical inaccuracies, it must not be undertaken with an angry heart.
 There are far too many “anti-” movements in the world.
 True change must be pushed by positivity and humility.
-We must embrace the fact that the research has supported a different view of Columbus for some time, and Now is an appropriate and measured time for change.
+We must embrace the fact that the research has supported a different view of Columbus for some time, and now is an appropriate and measured time fo a change.